 SFACC receives many inquiries about options for removing the coyotes.
-Relocation is illegal under CA State law.
+Relocation is not an option under CA State law.
 It is also inhumane.
-Lethal removal is ineffective and unethical since another coyote will simply take its place, often within weeks.
+Lethal removal is ineffective and unethical, and another coyote will simply take the place of the one removed, often within weeks.
 ACC and coyote experts feel that the local coyotes are here to stay and their hope is that the community learns to peacefully coexist with them.
 Melissa Peabody has made a beautiful film, “San Francisco, Still Wild at Heart (External Link),” which is a virtual case study of the arrival of coyotes in our urban communities.

 Be responsible pet guardians; leash your dogs where required and respect temporary park closures.
 Wildlife in San Francisco needs a little breathing room while its young are present.
 Urban wildlife is part of the health of San Francisco’s parks — part of the heritage and history of our area, and coexistence is possible with a little give-and-take.

 Related Links (Get Viewer (External Link))

 Dogs and Coyotes: What You Need to Know (English PDF) (Chinese PDF) (Spanish PDF)

 Your Wild Neighbors: Coexisting with Coyotes (English PDF) (Chinese PDF) (Spanish PDF)

 Keeping Domestic Animals Safe (PDF)

 Do Not Feed Coyotes (English PDF) (Chinese PDF) (Spanish PDF)